peterghrong/Shopify-backend-challenge/README.md

 # Shopify-backend-challenge

 Hi!
-This repository contains my submission to the shopify internship challenge.
+This repository contains my submission to the shopify internship challenge, built with the MERN stack with typescript.
+All the relevent backend codes are stored in [`server/src`](https://github.com/peterghrong/Shopify-backend-challenge/tree/main/server/src)

 The project contains basic CRUD functionalities:
 -   Create Inventory Item
 -   Edit them
 -   Delete them